Ian-Flaherty/ProjectOne/README.md

 ## Project Name

-The name of your project. = Calorie Counter
+Carb Counter

 ## Project Description

-Be able to go to a website and look up a food or meal you want to eat and click on it to get all nutrition facts.
+Be able to go to a website and look up a food or meal you want to eat and submit it to recieve carbs and dietary information.

 ## API and Data Sample

 https://developer.edamam.com/edamam-docs-nutrition-api

-food api with nutrition facts.
+This returns the nutritional analysis for the specified food text by extracting information from a short unstructured food text (usually an ingredient line and returns the following structured data for the text: quantity, measure and food,) and if available: diet, health and allergen labels for the text.
+With the built in food logging feature, this allows for change of context.
+For example, “rice” will normally be matched to raw rice while, with the food logging feature on, it will match to ready to eat ‘cooked rice.’

 ## Wireframes